EDUC: EARLY CHILDHOOD (ECHD)

 ECHD 370 - INFANT AND TODDLER: TEACHING, LEARNING AND ASSESSMENT

-Students design and implement curriculum plans, and assess individual and group progress in infant and toddler settings.
-Students learn and demonstrate their understanding of a safe environment, multiculturalism, and health-related practices.
+Students design and implement curriculum plans and assess individual and group progress in infant and toddler settings.
+Students learn and demonstrate their understanding of a positive and safe learning environments across a variety of settings.
+Early intervention, culturally, linguistically diverse, varying abilities and needs, and health and safety related practices and strategies will be reviewed.

 Credits: 3